v1kko/daetools/trunk/daetools-package/daetools/docs/getting_daetools.rst

 * Windows (32 bit and 32 bit version of DAE Tools on 64 bit)
 * MacOS (x86, x86_64)

 The software works on both python 2 and 3.
-The binaries are provided for 2.7, 3.4 and 3.5 (except on Windows).
+The binaries are provided for 2.7, 3.4, 3.5 and 3.6.

 Mandatory packages: